TIFFANY CAPERS | DURATION: 57 MINUTES

 IN THIS EPISODE

-- Tiffany shares the message of Black Lives Matter, why it is necessary and what people don't understand about Black Lives Matter.
+Tiffany shares the message of Black Lives Matter, why it is necessary and what people don't understand about the movement.

-- She answers what it mean to be woke and who decides who is woke and the marker to be sufficiently woke.
+She answers what it means to be woke and who decides who is woke and the marker to be sufficiently woke.

 To Learn More About Tiffany